 - Again, keep track of time!

 Looking for Horse Artists Near You

 The last thing I want to talk about is finding horse artists in person.
-The issue with in person artists is that they generally have their own galleries or have contracts with galleries which makes their work priced at a premium.
+The issue is that in order for artists to display art in places where you are likely to find it, they have high overhead costs.
+This means that their work is likely to be priced at a premium.